eduwallet/veramo-agent/README.md

 ## Installation

-Run `npm install` to install all relevant node modules.
+Run `yarn install` to install all relevant node modules.
 Then run `npm run start:dev` to run the basic application.

 To get all debugging messages, run using `DEBUG=*:* npm run start:dev`